ShivangeeRajput/MyNotes/README.md

 # MyNotes
-A Simple Clean Architecture Notes App(MVVM/CRUD/ROOM).
+A Simple Clean Architecture Notes App(ROOM).

 The following **required** functionality is completed: